1998: The Rebranding of the nWo

 Top methods how list...

 Professional wrestling must constantly reinvent itself as audiences are fickle and surprises are expected.
-After the popularity surge for the nWo group at WCW in 1996-97, the dominant group gang beatings in the ring were becoming all-too predictable.
-Fortunately, the writers and producers at WCW had plans for reinvention and adaptation and executed well on them thus prolonging the longevity of the nWo for more than one additional year.
+After the popularity surge for the nWo group at WCW in 1996-97, the gang beatings in the ring were becoming all-too predictable.
+Fortunately, the writers and producers at WCW had plans for reinvention and adaptation, and they executed well on those plans thus prolonging the life of the nWo for more than one additional year.
 This list outlines the methods of how WCW reinvented their most valuable asset and kept the drama fresh.
 The list is primarily in a loose chronological order.

 10. The nWo Split into Hollywood Faction and the WolfPac

-Hollywood Hogan was milking the heel turn and adding prominent heels to the nWo stable while spitting venom at the audience, however, the nWo was still a popular group with the fans.
-The group split in half forming a Hollywood Hogan faction and the new Wolfpac group.
-The Wolfpac was led by the crowd favourites, Kevin Nash and Konnan and soon attracted two of the other popular faces who had been dealing with the torment of gang-ups by the nWo - Sting and Lex Luger.
+Hollywood Hogan was milking the heel turn and adding prominent heels to the nWo stable while spitting venom at the audience despite the nWo remaining a popular group with the fans.
+The group split in half forming a Hollywood Hogan faction and the new Wolfpac faction.
+The Wolfpac was led by the crowd favourites, Kevin Nash and Konnan, and soon attracted two of the other popular faces who had been dealing with the torment of gang-ups by the nWo - Sting and Lex Luger.
 Macho Man was affiliated with the Wolfpac, but more for his age-old on-an-off personal relationship with Hogan.
-The Wolfpac immediately established itself as a babyface faction and retained some of the catchphrases, signs and symbols of the original nWo.
+The Wolfpac immediately established itself as a babyface faction and retained some of the catchphrases, signs, and symbols of the original nWo.
 The scoundrel behaviour of the nWo brand was pushed aside for the Wolfpac.
 It was obvious when Curt Hennig and Rick Rude claimed membership to the Wolfpac that it would quickly turn... and did.
-The Hollywood faction of the nWo firmly boasted only heels.
+The Hollywood faction of the nWo firmly boasted all heels.
 It was a good time for Buff Bagwell to get some time off as he didn't fit it properly with the Wolfpac, but was also too fun-loving for the Hollywood faction.

 9. Scott Hall Traitor to The Outsiders

-Scott Hall's behaviour was locked in as scoundrel from his days as Razor Ramon and even as the Diamond Studd prior to that, back in the WCW in the early 90s.
-When the nWo split, it seemed natural for Hall to join Nash in the Wolfpac, however he was also the "bad guy" which worked better for the Hollywood faction.
+Scott Hall's behaviour was locked in as scoundrel from his days as Razor Ramon and even as the Diamond Studd prior to that, from back in the early 90s WCW.
+When the nWo split, it seemed natural for Hall to join Nash in the Wolfpac however he was also the "bad guy" which worked better for the Hollywood faction.
 Scott Hall's persona developed brilliantly as he turned against Nash and became a truly complex and enigmatic figure in WCW.
-Hall began showing up drunk at matches (likely almost all occasions were kayfabe) and he claimed that he needed the Hollywood Hogan money as motivation to turning traitor on Nash and the Wolfpac.
-Hall throughout 1998 had mystery and the audience didn't know what to expect with him.
-The enigma of Hall created great depth for his character and for the idea and brand of the nWo.
+Hall began showing up drunk at matches (likely almost all occasions were kayfabe) and he claimed that he needed the Hollywood Hogan money which had motivated him toward turning traitor on Nash and the Wolfpac.
+Throughout 1998, Hall had mystery and the audience didn't know what to expect with him.
+The enigma of Hall created great depth for his character and for the brand of the nWo.